bjaegerthomas/Technical-Assessment/Module 4/README.md

   Make your changes and commit them with descriptive messages.
   Submit a Pull Request with clear explanations of your modifications.
   Use meaningful variable names and comments.
-  Follow guidelines for React, HTML, CSS and Javascript formatting.
+  Follow guidelines for a MERN style server build and Typescript formatting.

   ## Questions